emsesp/docs/Troubleshooting.md

 EMS-messages are sended and repeated often, a few crc-errors doesn't harm.
 The bad signal can be caused by mainly 2 factors:
 - powering: try to power ems-esp by usb or service-jack.
-- disturbtions on the bus (emc, reflections, etc): try to connect ems-esp to another device on the bus.
+- disruptions on the bus (emc, reflections, etc): try to connect ems-esp to another device on the bus.
 In general a previously unconnected bus-out on a devices like MM100 is better than a split connection on an already used connector.